unique-chan/Complement-Cross-Entropy/README.md

 ## This repository contains:
 - Complement Cross Entropy (code)
-- For simplicity, classification code is provided separately in this [GitHub repo](https://github.com/unique-chan/Simple-Image-Classification): you can easily use `Complement Cross Entropy` by passing `--loss_function='CCE'` for executing `train.py`.
+- For simplicity, classification code is provided separately in this [GitHub repo 🖱️](https://github.com/unique-chan/Simple-Image-Classification): you can easily use `Complement Cross Entropy` by passing `--loss_function='CCE'` for executing `train.py`.
 For details, please visit the above repository.

 ## Prerequisites
 * See REQUIREMENTS.txt